Akirami/polygon-offsetting/readme.md

 Small crate, no dependencies, to offset a polygon (only margin).

 ## Features
+  - very fast
-  - from a simple Vec of 2D coordinates (f64 tuples), return its offset contour, perimeter and area.
+  - from a simple Vec of 2D coordinates (f64 tuples), compute its offset contour, its perimeter and area
   - the initial polygon must be closed
-  - you must ensure your polygon is not self intersecting
+  - you must ensure that your polygon does not intersect itself

 ## Examples